Learn More About How LCA Works

 LCA in the Athena Software Tools

-The Athena Impact Estimator for Buildings and Highways and the EcoCalculator for Assemblies are tools with detailed life cycle assessment in the background that provide access to LCA results on building products and report results for a building or assembly.
+The Athena Impact Estimator for Buildings and Pavement LCA are tools with detailed life cycle assessment in the background that provide access to LCA results on construction products and report results for a building or paving project.
 Impacts are reported as a whole or broken down by life cycle stages:

 - Resource extraction